Walk to Math

 An incremental approach gives students the time to understand and practice a small concept before adding the next step.

-Distributing skills across the year ensures that students have time to practice and master a concept.
+Distributing skills throughout the year ensures students have time to practice and master a concept.

 Cumulative practice and assessments cover ideas from earlier lessons to ensure students retain and make connections between concepts.